Best Google Assistant Speaker Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Google speakers you can buy in 2021.

-Google may have been late to the smart speaker party but it's doing its level best to catch up.
-Adoption of Google voice control and Chromecast is becoming more common, meaning you might want to stick with Google Assistant when it comes to a smart speaker – especially if you're using other Google devices such as Pixel phones or Nest products.
+Google may have arrived late to the smart speaker shindig but the company is doing its level best to make up for lost ground.
+Adoption of Google voice control and Chromecast is becoming much more common, so you might want to opt for the Google Assistant when picking a smart speaker – especially if you're using other Google devices such as Pixel phones or Nest products.

-Thanks to Google's class-leading Search and the latest Google Home app, there's no denying the best Google Assistant speakers deliver excellent results when trying to test its knowledge on that random 80s actor or the capital of Afghanistan.
+Thanks to Google's class-leading Search and the latest Google Home app, there's no denying the best Google Assistant speakers deliver excellent results when trying to test general knowledge.
 The tricky bit is making sure you get a Google speaker that delivers good sound quality for your music as well as delivering on the voice assistant promise.

 Whether you want Bluetooth or wi-fi, an aux input or compatibility with a certain streaming service, we can help you find the best Google Assistant speaker for your needs.